The Unconformity Artist Residency Program

-In March 2018 The Unconformity Artist Residencies general EOI closed.
-The successful applicants will be announced in May.
+In March 2018 The Unconformity Artist Residency program general EOI closed.
+The successful applicants have been announced below.

 Tasmanian Aboriginal Artist Residency

 In April 2018 The Unconformity residency EOI for a Tasmanian Aboriginal Artist or Cultural Practitioner closed.
 The successful applicant has been announced below.